Famous Pueblo pottery

 With its bright colors and strong forms, Julian Martínez’s Buffalo Dancers exemplifies the early period of Pueblo painting.
 In 1932, the Santa Fe Indian School (whose painting program became known as “The Studio School”) started teaching art, and developed the Santa Fe Indian School Style.
 This new style retained the earlier emphasis on dance and genre scenes with the same flatness and lack of modeling, but the work became more decorative and lost the intimacy of the earlier works.

-During Martínez’s his life, local artists, anthropologists, and ethnographers expressed their appreciation for his work, noting his radiant colors, technical skill, and mastery of form.
+During Martínez’s life, local artists, anthropologists, and ethnographers expressed their appreciation for his work, noting his radiant colors, technical skill, and mastery of form.
 Martínez’s Buffalo Dancers, like other paintings produced by the San Ildefonso Self-Taught Group, conveys a sense of movement and energy in its figures and shares the joy of the ceremonies.

 J.J.
 Brody, Pueblo Indian Painting: Tradition and Modernism in New Mexico (School for Advanced Research Press, 1997).

 Alfonzo Ortiz, The Tewa World: Space, Time, Being and Becoming in a Pueblo Society (Chicago, Illinois: The University of Chicago Press, 1969).

 I am indebted to Dr. Jonathon Batkin and Dr. Bruce Bernstein for sharing this idea.

 Anthes, Bill.
 Native Moderns: American Indian Painting, 1940–1960.
 (Chapel Hill, North Carolina: Duke University Press, 2006).

 Bruce Bernstein, and Jackson Rushing.
 Modern by Tradition: American Indian Painting in the Studio Style.
 (Santa Fe, New Mexico: Museum of New Mexico Press, 1995).